encolajs/encolajs-enforma/docs/installation.md

 ## Prerequisites

 - Vue.js 3.x
-- NPM or Yarn package manager
-- Optional: A UI framework like PrimeVue if you want to use presets
+- Optional: A UI framework like PrimeVue, Vuetify or Quasar if you want to use one of the presets

 ## Installation